emmajanedrews/base-template/_posts/2017-09-11-are-you-interested-in-becoming-an-investment-agent.md

 We’re always growing and looking for great talent, and there’s always room on our team for people who have a great mindset.
 I was a finance major at Ohio State, so I’ve always connected with the numbers.
 I enjoy the challenge that comes with working on the investment side of real estate.

 If you have the same mindset and are interested in becoming a full-time investment agent on our team, please don’t hesitate to give me a call or shoot me an email.
-I’d love to talk with you. <br>
+I’d love to talk with you.&nbsp;